CraftAcademyLabs/ca_course/extras/react_aut/03_display_employees.md

 Okay, so our first test is passing.
 That's great.
 Let's move on.

 We want to display details for 5 employees.
 Why 5?
-Well, we have to decide for something, and we want to be in control of the test data and of what we are actually showing the user.
+Well, we have to decide on something, and we want to be in control of the test data and of what we are actually showing to the user.

 Let's modify our feature with the following code (inside the `it` block we added before):